SpiderInk/frogteam/README.md

         - Is there a standard way I can do this.
 This is a research task for me.

 ## Tasks - On Deck
+- Add try...catch/check for length where .content is used from llm response
+- Add try...catch for tools calls and loh failure in history
 - configuration for a time or token limit by model/team member
     - implement team member token limits/time limits/request token limits
     - this will require tracking